Bonzo7aab/bachaturo2/README.md

-# React template with Contentful CMS
+# React template with Contentful CMS and Stripe - unfinished

 Please type in console: